Adesua, Funke, and other celebrities who made identity of their kids a mystery

 Superstar singers, Simi and Adekunle Gold welcomed their first child, Deja in 2020, but they did not unveil their cute angel until her first birthday in 2021.

-A lot of their fans had been anticipating the unveiling and Deja's first birthday rocked social media.
+A lot of their fans had been anticipating the unveiling, and it was no surprise that Deja's first birthday rocked social media.

 2. Adesua Etomi and Banky W